 In some senses, social media is taking the place of traditional journalism.
 With that, however, comes the inevitable risk.

 Controversies such as data privacy and social media unfairly affecting political outcomes are top of mind.
 With the rise of the “fake news” phenomenon, truth and accuracy are no longer a given when it comes to sharing news stories – or really, any information – on social media.

-Yet it’s also grown brands through excellent content in ways that were unimaginable just a few years ago.
-While social media can generate leads, grow your audience, introduce your brand — its content must be done right because one wrong misstep and you could be virally shamed.
+Social media has also grown brands through excellent content in ways that were unimaginable just a few years ago.
+Social media can generate leads, grow your audience, and introduce your brand to new markets.
+However, one misstep can quickly go viral and rack up headlines for all the wrong reasons.

-The stakes are high in this space known for its shareability, and all social media content can’t fit into a one-size-fits-all package.
-Choosing the right channel that fits your overall content goals, presenting a uniform, brand-on voice, and most importantly, sharing content that is both accurate and true, are important pieces of the social media marketing puzzle.
+The stakes are high in this space known for its shareability.
+Choosing the right channel that fits your overall content goals; presenting a uniform, on-brand voice; and most importantly, sharing content that is relevant and accurate, are important pieces of the social media marketing puzzle.

 Make better content decisions with a system of data + insight.

 Your content approach makes or breaks your digital transformation.
 Learn why intelligent content strategy + engineering are critical to your success.

 Your content is integral to your product.
 You might have piloted content strategy and seen promising results.
 Now what?
 It’s time to get more strategic so you can sustain and scale.
 This whitepaper will help you start.